SDSU-Research-CI/sdsu-rosen-astro-group/mesa/readme.md

 - Completed the [getting access](https://sdsu-research-ci.github.io/softwarefactory/gettingaccess) guide
 - Installed [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) on your local machine
 - Downloaded your [NRP Portal config](https://portal.nrp-nautilus.io/authConfig) and copied it to ~/.kube/config
+- Cloned this repository and run the commands from the rosen-astro-group/mesa directory

 ## Config